 There’s also a danger of ignoring the viability of an idea, instead plowing ahead and hoping it catches on.
 While this may seem like a “build it and they will come” mentality, more often than not, those troubles you ignored will end up costing you down the road – especially when you’ve invested time, money, and effort only to have your idea proven wrong.
 Worse, you may be susceptible to the “sunk cost fallacy,” where the more you invest in an idea, the more you are less willing to give it up.

 Step #2: Create a Business Plan

 Once you’ve conceptualized your idea to some extent, it’s time to create a business plan.
 A business plan formally outlines the who, what, where, when, and why of your business.
+If you’re not sure how to create one, there are many business plan templates that could guide you in starting your business.
 Business plans are a great tool to further craft your business while also weeding out potential roadblocks and discovering opportunities along the way.
 Business plans are also used to find investors for your business idea.